boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 ### 3.1 Motivation for Composites

 - Objects uses other object's fields/properties/members through inheritance or composition
-- Composition let's us make compound objects
+- Composition lets us make compound objects
   - Like a mathematical expression composed of simple expressions
   - A grouping of shapes that consists of several shapes
 - Composite design pattern is used to treat both single (scalar)